Troubleshooting

 Roberts adds that the police will clearly side with you in any future incidents—and, if the harasser defaults, the mediation agreement will help build your case in a legal claim.

-If you simply cannot convince the other person to mediate, the New York Peace Institute offers one-on-one conflict coaching where you can talk through the situation and the strategies you are or are not using.
-The coach can role-play what a successful interaction would look like.
+According to Kirschbaum, if the other person is unwilling to mediate, New York Peace Institute offers a solo session with one of their trained mediators where you can talk through the situation and the strategies you are or are not using.
+The mediator can help reality-test various solutions that just might work.

 4. Go the legal route